How to Track X (Twitter) Mentions? [2025]

 With it, you can quickly engage with new positive comments and followers.
 And, in the long run, turn this surprising moment into a major opportunity for engagement and growth.

-This feature enables you to see how your brand or campaign has evolved over time.
-By offering clear charts of different datasets.
+You can do this using the Comparison Tab, which allows you to see how your brand or campaign has evolved over time.

 It’s a powerful tool for understanding trends, measuring the impact of specific campaigns, or identifying any changes in public perception or engagement related to your brand.

-Benefits of tracking mentions using an advanced Twitter monitoring tool:
+Benefits of tracking mentions using an advanced social media monitoring tool:

 • Real-time mentions analytics